Vorwort

 Ein wesentlicher Bestandteil des Terrassenprojektes sind die Detailstudien und Interviews über die Terrassenlandschaften in Gießübel und Jena.
 Der Ortschronist und Fotograf Gunter Heß in Gießübel und der Landschaftsarchitekt und Hobbywinzer Wolfram Stock in Jena halfen uns mit ihren fundierten regionalen Kenntnissen und Interviewbeiträgen, die sozial- und kulturgeschichtlichen Hintergründe dieser Terrassenlandschaften besser zu verstehen und allgemeinverständlich aufzuarbeiten.
 Wertvollste Beiträge lieferte Gunter Heß mit seinen einzigartigen historischen Fotoaufnahmen, die den Alltag in Gießübel über eine Zeitspanne von mehr als 100 Jahren dokumentieren.

-Ohne die finanzielle Förderung durch die Thüringer Staatskanzlei (im Rahmen der Richtlinie zur Förderung von Kultur und Kunst) wäre die Durchführung der Studie durch unser Team an der FH Erfurt in dieser Form nicht möglich gewesen.
+Die Studie wurde vom 01.01.2022 bis 15.03.2023 im Rahmen der Richtlinie zur Förderung von Kultur und Kunst aus Mitteln der Thüringer Staatskanzlei finanziert.
+Ohne diese finanzielle Förderung wäre die Durchführung der Studie durch unser Team an der FH Erfurt in dieser Form nicht möglich gewesen.
 Dafür sei ebenfalls ausdrücklich gedankt.

 „An den Berghängen liegen die Felder horizontal in langen Sätteln, terrassenförmig, durch Raine voneinander getrennt.
 Vereinzelt, wie in Kleinschmalkalden (gothaischer Anteil) und im Haselgrunde bei Steinbach-Hallenberg, verlaufen langgestreckte Pläne steil den Berg hinauf.
 Sie können nicht mehr gepflügt, sondern müssen von den Frauen mit der Hacke bearbeitet werden, auch wenn Anspannvieh zum Pflügen vorhanden ist." *